 Frank of Poetry, Short Prose and Walking gave us a powerful poem on how mindfulness can bring peace to our mind, and grace can carry us home.
 Totally beautiful!

 Revived Writer wrote a poem on faith and how important it is to be good to herself when she doesn’t feel strong in it.
 What a true blessing to forgive yourself for judgments when you’re already feeling down!!

 Ali of Flashlight Batteries contributed a poem on opening to the tender spaces inside…letting go of the walls and really allowing people in.
 What an act of loving.

 Tikeetha of A Thomas Point of View gives good reason for setting boundaries and taking care of herself––which is so important.
 A first-time contributor, welcome!!

-And highlights from last month…
+And a few highlights from last month…

 Pragalbha of Infinite Living shared a beautiful poem illustrating the power of knowing to see the truth and how our feelings aren’t all of who we are.
 A great reminder!